Densha de Go! (video game)

 is a 1997 train simulator arcade game developed and published by Taito in Japan.
 Players are tasked with guiding a train to its destination under a time limit while managing its acceleration and speed limitations.
-It features real-world train stations and train lines from Japan, including the Yamanote Line and Keihin-Tohoku Line.
+It features real-world train stations and train lines from Japan, including the Yamanote Line and Keihin–Tōhoku Line.
 The game was ported to the PC, Sega Saturn, and PlayStation.

 The concept for Densha de Go! was inspired by designer Akira Saito's personal fascination with Japanese train lines and railroads.
 He wanted to create a game that allowed players to familiarize themselves with driving a train.
 The controls were his primary focus as he wanted them to be accurate and responsive, and to mimic the controls of a real train—his father worked for the Kyoto City Transportation Bureau Facilities Division, which made this easier to accomplish.
 Saito included real-world railroads and trains to appeal towards other railroad enthusiasts, thinking that it could also attract more "ordinary" players for its realistic, familiar theme.
 As arcades at the time were dominated primarily by racing and fighting games, he believed its unique concept could make it stand out.

 Densha de Go! is among Taito's most successful games, preceded only by Space Invaders.
 The PlayStation version sold over one million copies.
 The game was well-received by critics for its controls, attention to detail, and unique concept.
 Some felt that its home releases lacked enough content and had poor visuals.
 It was followed by a long series of sequels, spin-offs, and reimaginings, beginning with Densha de Go!
 2 in 1999.

 Gameplay

 Densha de Go! is a train simulation video game.
-The player assumes the role of a train driver who must guide a Japanese passenger train to its destination under a strict time limit.
+The player assumes the role of a train driver on one of four commuter train routes, who must guide a Japanese passenger train to its destination under a strict time limit.
+The player must drive their train carefully, obeying speed limits and signals as they drive according to the game's schedule, stopping at each station as close to the stop marker as possible.
+Each route has a set number of bonus seconds shown at the top of the screen.
+Positive actions such as stopping on point and on time and blowing the whistle for tunnels and bridges will add to the bonus seconds, while negative actions such as going over the speed limit and overshooting the platform will incur a penalty.
+For each second the train runs late, a bonus second (two in some routes) are taken from the player's bonus second pool.
+When all of the bonus seconds are exhausted, the game ends.
+If the train runs early instead, the upcoming signals may force the player to reduce their speed, increasing the chance the player will become late.
+Upon completion of a round, the player is prompted to enter a four-initial name into the high score board, with letters and limited japanese characters selected using the brake handle.